moonrhythm/biomatic/README.md

 - [License](#license)

 ## Features
-- __Atomic-Focus:__ craft anythings you need with very flexible atomic class
+- __Atomic-Focused:__ craft anything you wanted with the collection of atomic classes.
-- __Battery included:__ basic components included for rapid UI development
+- __Battery included:__ basic components included, for rapid UI development.
-- __Clean responsive grid:__ simple and clean grid layout using css grid
+- __Clean responsive grid:__ simple and clean grid systems.
-- __Carefully naming:__ readable and predictable class name
+- __Carefully naming:__ readable and predictable class name.
-- __Configurable:__ config and build to match what you need
+- __Configurable:__ config and build your own design systems.
-- __Pure CSS:__ no javascript required
+- __Pure CSS:__ no javascript required.
-- __Fun:__ yes, very fun to use
+- __Fun:__ very fun to use.

 ## Installation
-You can [download](https://github.com/BioMaRu/biomatic/releases/download/v0.1.2/biomatic.full.min.css.zip) the latest complied version of Biomatic and link to your project using
+You can [download](https://github.com/BioMaRu/biomatic/releases/download/v0.2.12/biomatic.full.min.css.zip) the latest complied version of Biomatic and link to your project using
 ```html
 <link href="/path/to/biomatic.full.min.css" rel="stylesheet">
 ```